aleritty/yaitb/README.md

 CONTRIBUTIONS
 =============

-Please feel free to send your contributions.
+Please feel free to send your contributions using issues and pull-requests

 TODO
 ====